 Why should I hire Senior’s Choice Consulting?

-By providing an unbiased assessment of the Senior’s situation and identifying ways to meet their needs, Senior’s Choice Consulting may help the Senior live safely at home-avoiding the expense of long term care.
+By providing an unbiased assessment of the Senior’s situation and identifying ways to meet their needs, Senior’s Choice Consulting may help the Senior live safely at home-avoiding the expense of long-term care.
 We have the ability to be the care navigator potentially reducing costly duplicated services or hospitalizations.
-Our services can allow family to be family and not caregivers.
+Our services can allow a family to be family and not caregivers.
 We can be the eyes and ears for long-distance caregivers.
 Senior’s Choice Consulting is able to provide as much or as little guidance as you desire.

 Are services provided by Seniors Choice Consulting covered by Medicare, Medicaid or other Insurance?

 Unfortunately, our services are not covered by Medicare, Medicaid or Insurance.